mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Description

-The nest thermostat is a smart learning thermostat.
-The thermostat doesn't need to be programed through use the thermostat learns the home owner's routine and sets the temperature accordingly.
-It is also able to turn off when no one is home and be controlled remotely.
+The Nest thermostat is a smart learning thermostat.
+Over time  the thermostat learns the homeowner's routine and adjusts the temperature accordingly.
+The thermostat also turns off automatically when it detects that nobody is home, and can be remotely controlled using a smartphone app.

 ### Technical Overview

 Nest communicates using WiFi and a custom nest protocol called **Nest Weave**.
-Nest Weave uses WiFi and Thread.
+Nest Weave uses WiFi and the Thread protocol.

 Nest provides API support through the nest cloud.
-They provide access either through using Firebase or REST.
+The API is accessed as a RESTful service or using Firebase.

 ### Evaluation